This is the last of a five-part series examining how OKR compares with other management frameworks. In this post, we look at how OKR compares to KPIs.

 Because of their complementary scope, OKRs and KPIs are natural companions.
 The best way to show how they work together is to give some examples.

 Let’s say you want to measure the success of your Support team.
 You could create a KPI that measures the average reply time for incoming support tickets.
-If you agree with Support that the average reply time should be 30 minutes or less, you’ll be able to instantly see (on a KPI dashboard like Geckoboard) whether your target is met.
+If you agree with Support that the average reply time should be 30 minutes or less, you’ll be able to instantly see whether your target is met.

 As long as that is the case, you’re all good.
 But what if the KPI indicates the average reply time currently is 48 minutes?
 You probably want to create an Objective to Improve customer support.
 How would you know you’ve improved it or not?
 Well, if the average reply time drops from 48 to 30 minutes.
 So that would be your Key Result.
 What will you do to make that happen?
 You may want to hire an extra support manager, streamline processes or implement Zendesk (which are all Initiatives).

 One of our KPIs at Perdoo is NPS (Net Promoter Score), -100 being the lowest and +100 the highest possible score.
 We want this NPS to be at least at 75.
 Since we want to get our customers excited about your product and services, NPS is a prominent KPI on our KPI dashboard.
 As long as our NPS is 75 or above, we’re good.
 If we see it drop below that level, we will immediately create an Objective to improve our customer experience, with a Key Result to increase NPS from x to 75.
 That would be a big Objective to which many teams contribute: Support, Success, Product, etc. Once we’ve fixed our customer experience, we will monitor it again on our KPI dashboard.